What is a Procurement Audit?

 Dryden has been in the business of indirect procurement audits for over a decade.
 And for over a decade, we've been presenting actionable procurement-improving checklists for clients across industries so they can exert greater control over their indirect spend — and build stronger bottom lines.

-Our procurement audits focus on two core indirect spend areas, SKU-based and service-based, with a range of service suites and offerings tailored to each.
+Our procurement audits focus on two core indirect spend areas, SKU-based and service-based, with a range of service suites, our procurement department has offerings tailored to each.
 Reach out to one of our representatives to learn more, and see how we make your bottom line our top priority today.